Bhanuteja072/Agentic-Chatbot/README.md

   - Provide GROQ_API_KEY via env or sidebar.

 - ChatWithPdf/ChatWithWebsite: 'NoneType' object has no attribute 'invoke'
-  - A component (retriever/tool) is None.
-Ensure a PDF is uploaded or URLs are provided; set TAVILY_API_KEY if you expect web routing.
+  - Ensure a PDF is uploaded or URLs are provided; set TAVILY_API_KEY if you expect web routing.

 - Error processing PDF: 'Document' object is not subscriptable
   - Occurs when code assumes list but receives a single Document.
 UI normalizes results to lists.